Generative Modelling of L\'evy Area for High Order SDE Simulation: Introduction

-We have designed both the generator and discriminator by exploring the features of the joint law of Brownian motion and its Lévy Area \cite{FH, foster2020b, FosterThesis}.
+We have designed both the generator and discriminator by exploring the features of the joint law of Brownian motion and its L\'evy Area \cite{FH, foster2020b, FosterThesis}.
 In particular, for the generator, we ensure that the joint distribution of our generator is permutation invariant and that each component of the generated area depends only on the relevant components of the Brownian increment.
 We also ensure that all odd cross moments of our generator are exact through the multiplication by certain Rademacher random variables.
 For the discriminator, we have chosen a characteristic function based discriminator, initially proposed in \cite{Ansari2019, CFGAN}.
-Inspired by this approach and the more general method of \cite{HangPCF}, we define the unitary characteristic function of a random variable as a generalization of the characteristic function onto higher degree Lie algebra.
+Inspired by this approach and the more general method of \cite{HangPCF}, we define the unitary characteristic function of a random variable as a generalization of the characteristic function onto higher degree Lie algebra.\smallbreak

 For our numerical results, we train the L\'evyGAN in $d=4$.
 It is noteworthy that the model is able to generate the L\'evy area for arbitrary Brownian dimensions, with no loss in performance guaranteed in $d^\prime<d$ and empirically strong performance for $d^\prime >d$.
-Empirically, we show the performance of L\'evyGAN attained the best performance among other weak estimators, such as those found in \cite{Davie} and \cite{FosterThesis}, in terms of distributional metrics and is comparable in generation speed to the method in \cite{FosterThesis}.
+Empirically, we show that L\'evyGAN attained the best performance among other weak estimators, such as those found in \cite{Davie} and \cite{FosterThesis}, in terms of distributional metrics and is comparable in generation speed to the method in \cite{FosterThesis}.
 Finally we provide an application of weak approximations to L\'evy area to high order multi-level Monte Carlo numerical schemes.
 In this example, we demonstrate that the inclusion of an approximate L\'evy area term in the Strang splitting method achieves higher order variance reduction and weak convergence.
-Moreover, we provide evidence that an estimator that only matches the variance of L\'evy area (such as the Rademacher random variables found in the Talay scheme) are not appropriate for this application.
-The L\'evyGAN implementation, together with a trained model for $d=4$ can be found in \url{https://github.com/andyElking/LevyGAN}.
+Moreover, we provide evidence that an estimator that only matches the variance of L\'evy area (such as the Rademacher random variables found in the Talay scheme) is not appropriate for this application.
+The L\'evyGAN implementation, together with a trained model for $d=4$ can be found at \href{https://github.com/andyElking/LevyGAN}{github.com/andyElking/LevyGAN}.